Gang of Amazons: Mikhail Zlydnev

-On February 17, 2008, in Aksai, bandits murdered Mikhail Zlydnev, head of the information security department of the State Drug Control Service, and his wife.
-They were shot in their home, and then finished off with knives.
+On 17 February 2008, in Aksai, bandits murdered Mikhail Zlydnev, head of the information security department of the State Drug Control Service, and his wife.
+They were shot in their home and then finished off with knives.
 The killers took a doublet, a jacket, and a television remote control from the victims' house.

 Federal highway murder

-July 17, 2008 in the Aksai district on the federal highway, the gang members shot a car in which Rostovites Alexei Sazonov and Julia Vasilyeva were traveling.
+On 17 July 2008, in the Aksai district on the federal highway, the gang members shot a car in which Rostovites Alexei Sazonov and Julia Vasilyeva were travelling.
 Sazonov was killed, and Vasilyeva was seriously wounded.
-The family stole a purse with a driver's license and a passport.
+The family stole a purse with a driver's licence and a passport.

 Chudakov family

-On July 8, 2009, the family overpowered and shot Lieutenant Colonel Dmitry Chudakov of Nizhny Novgorod, his wife and seven-year-old son with a Saiga .410 semi-automatic shotgun while they were parked on the shoulder of the road.
+On 8 July 2009, the family overpowered and shot Lieutenant Colonel Dmitry Chudakov of Nizhny Novgorod, his wife and seven-year-old son with a Saiga .410 semi-automatic shotgun while they were parked on the shoulder of the road.
 Their 11-year-old daughter, Veronika, was stabbed 37 times.
-After the family murdered Chudakov's family, they made off with a laptop, hairdryer, and a camera, worth £950 in assets, leaving gold jewelry untouched.
+After the family murdered Chudakov's family, they made off with a laptop, hairdryer, and a camera, worth £950 in assets, leaving gold jewellery untouched.
 This became the family's most high-profile case.
 Alexei Serenko, from the nearby city of Aksay, was mistakenly accused of and spent two years in jail for the crime.
 The only evidence against him were the results of the ballistic examination.
 The expert of the Ministry of Justice had stated that the Chudakovs, as well as three other people in the vicinity, were killed by Serenko's carbine.
 Later it was shown that the findings of the examination were erroneous and Serenko was released from jail.